-A design brief represents your project, and a project usually have an achievable timeline.
+A design brief represents your project, and a project usually has an achievable timeline.
 Hence, your design brief must have realistic schedules.

-A good design brief should not only indicate the deadline, but also identify any progress and potential or unexpected obstacles.
-Additionally, a schedule also helps in keeping your team on track and on same page.
+A good design brief should not only indicate the deadline but also identify any progress and potential or unexpected obstacles.
+Additionally, a schedule also helps in keeping your team on track and on the same page.